Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Delta-matroids

-Notice that if $D_1$ and $D_2$ are both even and vf-safe, then we have apparently given two different definitions of the two-sum.
-Nevertheless it is shown in~\cite{2sumpaper} that the two definitions coincide in this case.
+If both $D_1$ and $D_2$ are both even and vf-safe, then we have given two apparently different definitions of the two-sum, but even delta-matroids have no $e$-mixed feasible sets and so the definitions coincide.

-We can use 2-sums to define tensor products.
-Let $D_1=(E_1,\mathcal{F}_1)$ and $D_2=(E_2,\mathcal{F}_2)$ be delta-matroids that are both even or both vf-safe and such that $D_1$ has no non-singular elements.
-Let $e$ be a non-singular element in $D_2$.
-Take an isomorphic copy of $D_2$ for every element $f$ of $D_1$.
-For notational convenience we assume that in each copy the element $e$ remains, but the copies are otherwise on disjoint sets of elements.
-The \emph{tensor product} $D_1\otimes_e D_2$ is the delta-matroid constructed by forming the 2-sum along $f$ and $e$ for each element $f$ of $E_1$ and its corresponding copy of $D_2$.